 Drop bars are normally 40–46 cm wide, while flat bars are usually 58–60 cm wide.
 This means that compared to mountain bikes, road bikes are about 20 cm thinner.
-If you ride in congested traffic or on busy bike lanes in a city, this modest width is useful.
+This modest width is useful if you ride in congested traffic or on busy bike lanes in a city.

 An excellent cardio workout is road biking.
 Your heart rate really rises when you are cycling quickly.
-By adjusting your speed or cadence during the workout, you can simply regulate the level of difficulty.
+By adjusting your speed or cadence during the workout, you can simply regulate the difficulty level.
 This enables you to maintain your ideal heart-rate range.

 Cycling is beneficial for weight loss as well.
 400 calories can be burned every hour on average.
 Cycling is additionally less strenuous on your joints than jogging.
 You won’t damage your knees or ankles while cycling as long as your bike fits you properly.
 You can use a heart rate monitor and a power meter on your bike to monitor your fitness progress.

 Road biking is easier to access.

 Nowadays, the majority of people reside in towns or cities along paved roads.
 You can start cycling just outside your front door if you have a road bike.
 In order to ride a mountain bike, you must go to the mountains or trails outside of the city.

 On a road bike, you can cover more ground more quickly.